|All of Michael Winkler's individual works explore the imagery and implications of

 a common origin of basic forms inherent in the mechanism of human perception is treated as

 underlying both the patterning of the signs of language and the structure of mechanical systems.

 The work is based on the spelled-forms of 12 German Words.

-discussion of the project in German on The Daimler Blog, click (here).
+project (English translation) on The Daimler Blog, click (here).